SATURDAY 3 JUNE 2017

 Dronfield is between Sheffield and Chesterfield with trains running every hour throughout the day on the Leeds to Nottingham route, operated by Northern, with some additional services provided by East Midlands Trains when their Liverpool-Norwich trains call.
 Train times and fares for all trains are available from www.nationalrail.co.uk.

-New for this year in Three Valleys Land will be a taxi service provided by Uber, download their app to your smartphone to see where their cars are and to request one.
+New for 2016 in Three Valleys Land was a taxi service provided by Uber, download their app to your smartphone to see where their cars are and to request one.
 Payment is made by card through your account rather than paying the driver in cash.
 There is a special deal for new Uber users for Three Valleys Festival – enter our promotional code ‘3VALLEYS’ and you get your first ride (up to the value of £15) free.
+This promotional code will continue to work for new users until further notice.

 Other taxi firms in the area include: